 - - Note: COGS requested through the mail may take up to four (4) to six (6) weeks; plan accordingly.
-Community colleges, public K-12 schools, and public state universities are exempt from this requirement. - Applicants who have received prior funding or are pursuing separate funding opportunities from MassCEC are eligible to apply for this funding so long as the proposed work is sufficiently distinct and does not lead to the same work being funded. - Applicants who have already received equity workforce planning grants may apply for a capacity grant to execute preliminary work related to future implementations.
+Public K-12 schools and public post-secondary institutions are exempt from this requirement. - Applicants who have received prior funding or are pursuing separate funding opportunities from MassCEC are eligible to apply for this funding so long as the proposed work is sufficiently distinct and does not lead to the same project being funded, except for additional support services funded under Scope 2, which work will necessarily overlap with a previously funded opportunity but should expand upon the same in accordance with the purpose of Scope 2. - Applicants to Scope 2 who are currently or previously funded via solicitations under the Equity Workforce Fund must be in good standing with MassCEC and have submitted to the Workforce team during the course of their project completed progress reports substantiating outcomes and need for additional support services.
+Applicants funded by external funding sources should anticipate that MassCEC may request progress reports and other substantiation related to the proposed project. - Applicants who have already received equity workforce planning grants may apply for a capacity grant to execute preliminary work related to future implementations. - Applicants will be expected to disclose any potential conflicts of interest created through partnerships or subcontracts with related family members, current and recent employers, or any other involved parties that may create such conflicts of interest and to detail the review and selection processes used by the Applicants to ensure selection of the best parties to perform the related work.